Most reliable freestanding cooker brands

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-When you buy a new cooker, you want to be sure it won't sabotage your dinner with an unreliable temperature control or uneven heat distribution.
-But it's no good buying a brilliant cooker that falls apart within a few years either.

-We've been testing cookers for decades, so we know which brands can be relied upon for hassle-free cooking and which break down more often, leaving you facing the possibility of pricey repairs.
-This year, more than 850 Which? members answered our call to let us know about problems they've had with their cookers, from dodgy oven doors to hobs that won't fire up and more besides.
+We've been testing cookers for decades, so we know which brands can be relied upon for trouble-free cooking and which break down more often, leaving you with potentially pricey repairs.
+This year, hundreds of Which? members told us about problems they've had with their cookers, from dodgy oven doors to hobs that won't fire up, and plenty more.

-In our brand reliability comparison table below you can find out which of nine different brands, from AEG and Beko to Stoves and Zanussi, top the reliability pile, and which to steer well clear of.
-To go straight to the reviews of each brand, simply click on the link.
+From AEG and Beko to Stoves and Zanussi, the brand reliability comparison table below will show you which of nine different brands top the reliability pile, and which you'd be best to avoid.

-Unfortunately, our survey shows that many cooker brands are not that reliable compared with other appliances we investigated.
-No cooker brand got a five-star rating for reliability and almost half of the least reliable brand's cookers broke down within five years of purchase.
-By contrast, choose a cooker from our most reliable brand and you have less than a one in five chance of this happening.

-Read on to discover the freestanding cooker brands that you can rely upon for years.
-Only logged-in members can view our exclusive reliability ratings in the table below.
-If you're not yet a member, sign up for a £1 Which? trial to get instant access.
+Only logged-in members can view our exclusive reliability ratings.
+If you're not yet a member, sign up for a Which? trial to get instant access.

 Once you've decided which brand is right for you, our freestanding cooker reviews will guide you to the best models out there.